boschglobal/dse.fmi/doc/content/apis/fmi/fmu/index.md

 This method will reset any binary variables which where used by an FMU in the previous step.
-Typically this will mean that indexes into the buffers of binary variables are set to 0, hovever the buffers themselves are not released (i.e. free() is not called).
+Typically this will mean that indexes into the buffers of binary variables are set to 0, however the buffers themselves are not released (i.e. free() is not called).

 > Integrators may provide their own implementation of this method.